 People who use the motorway and local road network are being urged to plan ahead and allow extra time for their journeys.
 They are also encouraged to consider how and when they travel during the works.

 We will be holding exhibitions to tell you more about the scheme including public transport information and ticketing.
-See the exhibition events page for more information.
+See the exhibition events section for more information.

 Tip 1 - Change your time of travel